MalifaciousGames/Mali-s-Scripts/harlowe-scripts/harlowe-inputs/readme.md

    $range
 ```

+**Passage navigation**

+The `data-goto` attribute lets you forward players to a given passage after interacting with the input.
+Use sparingly, this may feel jarring or frustrating and does not remove the need for input validation.

 **Type coercion**

 HTML input elements always have strings as values yet most authors would expect `<input type="number">` to return a number.
 The API enforces basic type coercion: